 "... but we are going to talk about MY situation, right, Jaime?"

-During our free consultation, I’ll look at your Score History with TOEFL and ask you a bunch of questions about your situation.
+Sure!
+If you are interested in The Partnership, my all-inclusive option, then I’ll do a free Guidance Session and Feedback on your Speaking.
+During our that complimentary consultation, I’ll look at your Score History with TOEFL and ask you a bunch of questions about your situation.

 You’ll find the directions for scheduling that at the bottom of the page that describes The Partnership.